LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/css/structure.rst.txt

 CSS has three different selectors that the programmer can use to make their style choices.

-The first one that most beginners start with is the element selector.
+The first one that most beginners start with is the **element selector**.
 Element refers to the HTML elements, so if the selector used is ``p``, then the styling will apply to all paragraph elements.

-The id selector is a specific id given to one element for CSS styling, for example when one paragraph on the web page needs to be bright pink.
+The **id selector** is a specific id given to one element for CSS styling, for example when one paragraph on the web page needs to be bright pink.

-The final selector is the class selector.
+The final selector is the **class selector**.
 A class is a group of HTML elements that need the same styling.
+The class name is determined by the programmer.
+The class name should be unique and have meaning like variable names.

 Declaration Blocks
 ^^^^^^^^^^^^^^^^^^